massive-oss/mmvc/README.md

 #### Accessing a Mediator's View

-The associated view instance can be accesed view the 'view' property
+The associated view instance can be accesed via the 'view' property

 	this.view.doSomething();